mreidsma/RWD_Article/rwd.markdown

 ### Media Queries

 When CSS3 came out, the existing media attribute for stylesheets was expanded.
 Whereas in CSS 2.1 you could declare stylesheets for screen, print, and even handheld, with CSS 3 granular attribute detection was added.
-Now you could serve up CSS to a screen that met certain width criteria, or was held in landscape, or even resolutions and aspect ratios. [http://www.w3.org/TR/css3-mediaqueries/] Since the techniques of determining devices and browsers were essentially trying to determine what size the screen of the device viewing the website was to serve up the optimal format, CSS width media queries were a perfect way to solve this problem without getting stuck in a race to keep up with browser versions or device models.
+Now you could serve up CSS to a screen that met certain width criteria, or was held in landscape, or even resolutions and aspect ratios[^W3CMediaQueries].
+Since the techniques of determining devices and browsers were essentially trying to determine what size the screen of the device viewing the website was to serve up the optimal format, CSS width media queries were a perfect way to solve this problem without getting stuck in a race to keep up with browser versions or device models.

 Media queries are added as attributes to link elements, CSS @import statements, or inline stylesheets as conditionals like the media attributes before them.
 For instance, here's a stylesheet that will load only if the device has a screen and the browser width is at least 600 pixels, shown in three equivalent declarations: